TRESA Resources & Guidance

 The Path to TRESA

 OREA began lobbying the Ontario Government in 2009 with the goal of modernizing legislation for the real estate profession.
 In 2020, TRESA was established to provide enhanced protection and offer more consumer choice.
+In December of 2023, TRESA officially replaced REBBA as the legislation governing our profession.

 The Path to TRESA